EmilGrovn/few-emitter-simulations/Steady-state/ReadMe.md

 # Steady-State
+Contains 4 folders:
+## Low_pump_limit
+In this folder, we consider the limit of low pumping.
+## data
+In this folder, data generated from the current folder is saved.
+## plots
+In this folder, plots generated from the current folder is saved.
+## deprecated
+In this folder, files, which are no longer of use are put.
+## current folder
 Contains scripts for steady state simulations.
+We go through them in the following

 # Generating data
 ## perform_pump_sweep: